(Victims Aid Berlin Association)

 A new online portal with an intuitive, functional and Accessible Design.

-The online portal used a User-Centered Design for efficient experience to provide local resources and support facilities to victims of a violent abuse case.
+The online portal used a User-Centered Design for an efficient experience to provide local resources and support facilities to victims of a violent abuse case.
 The design is based on Accessibility Guidelines.

 Search engine and filter efficiency.